INSTRUCTIONS TO AUTHORS

 Species name (n = number of specimens): COUNTRY: State: County: Municipality: Specific locality, COLLECTION ACRONYM number(s); …

-Tables should be on separate pages and be accompanied by a legend at the top.
+Tables should be on separate pages in either the main document file or separate files and be accompanied by a legend at the top.
 Tables must be numbered in the same sequence in which they appear in the text.
 Authors are encouraged to indicate where the tables should be placed in the text.
 Tables should be comprehensible without reference to the text and not report the same data presented in figures or listed in the text.
 Tables should be formatted exclusively with horizontal lines.
 In the text, tables should be referred to as Table 1, Tables 2 and 3, Tables 2–6.
 Tables provided as supporting information must not be included here (see below).

 A brief caption must be provided for each figure cited in the text, including enough information for the figure to be understood without reference to the text.
 Figures provided as supplementary information must not be included here.